What types of psycho-educational assessments do you offer?

 1. Initial intake meeting

-During the initial intake meeting, parents meet with the psychologist to provide a background and history about the child, and discuss areas of concern that have led to the decision to complete an assessment.
+During the initial intake meeting, parents meet with the psychologist or provisional psychologist to provide a background and history about the child, and discuss areas of concern that have led to the decision to complete an assessment.
 Parents may be asked for report cards, IPPs or ILPs if available, work samples, relevant medical documentation, and any previous assessments or reports.
 This meeting is also an opportunity to talk about the assessment process and ask any questions that may be had at this time.

 2. Assessment